 CALL FOR SCIENTIFIC ADVISOR

-Can you help lead the European Public Health Alliance (EPHA) into our new strategic period and strengthen our advocacy work on tackling Health Inequalities?
+Can you help lead the European Public Health Alliance (EPHA) into our new strategic period and strengthen our advocacy work on tackling health-harmful air pollution?

-The EPHA Board is launching this call for one or more Scientific Advisors to work with the EPHA team on a voluntary basis to provide support and advice to ensure that our advocacy work is well grounded in scientific evidence.
-In order to strengthen our work and ensure scientific rigour, we are seeking specialists in the following issues:
+The EPHA Board is launching this call for a Scientific Advisors to work with the EPHA team on a voluntary basis to provide support and advice to ensure that our advocacy work on EPHA’s Clean Air campaign “Clean air for health” is well grounded in scientific evidence.
+In order to strengthen our work and ensure scientific rigour, we are seeking a specialist on health-harmful air pollution.

 EPHA is a change agent – Europe’s leading NGO advocating for better health.
 We are a dynamic member-led organisation, made up of 90 public health NGOs, patient groups, health professionals and disease groups.